 I’ve been invited to participate in Fantasy Trader’s fantasy football roundtable.

-Which top ten 2009 wide receiver do you believe could struggle to repeat?
+Who are your top 10 fantasy QBs that you believe could struggle to repeat?

 1. Brett Favre: Even though I assume he’s going to be back, there is a small chance that he finally hangs it up for good.
 Even if he comes back, he set his bar so high last year throwing 33 TDs vs. 7 INTs, I can’t imagine he’ll have as magical a season in 2010.